Impairment of Assets under IFRS

 Trainers:

-Emerson Zammit, Assistant Manager, Accounting Advisory Services, KPMG in Malta
+Emerson Zammit, Manager, Corporate Accounting Advisory Services, KPMG in Malta

 Emerson Zammit

 Emerson Zammit joined KPMG during 2018 after completing the Master in Accountancy Degree at the University of Malta.
-Emerson holds the role of an advisor within the firm’s Accounting Advisory Services team and has assisted a wide range of clients across different industries with complex financial reporting matters and other tailor-made solutions in compliance with IFRS.
+Emerson holds the role of a Manager within the firm’s Corporate Accounting Advisory Services team and has assisted a wide range of clients across different industries with complex financial reporting matters and other tailor-made solutions in compliance with IFRS.
 Emerson delivers technical training to both local and international clients on specific accounting matters.

 Discover more courses from our KPMG Learning Suites.